Book Now

 Sisters, Saints, Sibyls will be open extended hours during London Gallery Weekend, on Friday, May 31, and Saturday, June 1, from 10am to 8pm, and on Sunday, June 2, from 10am to 6pm.

-Photo credit: Lucy Dawkins
+Photo credit: Jason Schmidt

 The wrong things are kept secret, and that destroys people.
 My sister was a victim of all that, but she knew how to fight back.
 Her rebellion was a starting point for my own.
 She showed me the way.